nikhilvirdi/SIH26034-Legal-Metrology/README.md

 A close reading of the text surfaces a few things that don't show up in casual summaries.

 Font size isn't just "must be legible" in vague terms.
-The law sets exact minimum numeral heights in millimetres, scaled to how much the product weighs or how large the label is, and checking it needs an actual measurement, not just OCR confidence.
+The law sets exact minimum numeral heights in millimetres, scaled to the size of the label itself, and checking it needs an actual measurement, not just OCR confidence.

 Where declarations sit on the package matters too.
 They have to appear on what the law calls the "principal display panel," and the Rules allow that information to be split across two different spots on the same package rather than grouped in one photographable area.